Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [Face Recognition on a subset of the Labeled Faces in the Wild dataset](http://nbviewer.ipython.org/urls/raw.github.com/ogrisel/notebooks/master/Labeled%2520Faces%2520in%2520the%2520Wild%2520recognition.ipynb), by [Olivier Grisel](http://github.com/ogrisel).

 * [Manipulation and display of chemical structures](http://nbviewer.ipython.org/4316433), by [Greg Landrum](https://github.com/greglandrum), using rdkit.

+* A [Plotly tutorial](http://nbviewer.ipython.org/7576511) on using the [Plotly graphing API](https://plot.ly/api/Python) to make graphs with multiple axes, subplots, and insets.

 * [The sound of Hydrogen](http://nbviewer.ipython.org/urls/raw.github.com/Carreau/posts/master/07-the-sound-of-hydrogen.ipynb), visualizing and listening to the quantum-mechanical spectrum of Hydrogen.
 By [Matthias Bussonnier](http://github.com/Carreau).